Gettysburg College: Sunderman Conservatory of Music

 Music at Gettysburg College began in 1900 with a glee club and a guitar and mandolin club.
-It wasn't until 1934 that music classes were first taught at Gettysburg College; Professor Frederick Shaffer taught music appreciation.
+It was not until 1934 that music classes were first taught at Gettysburg College; Professor Frederick Shaffer taught music appreciation.
 The following year the college hired Parker Wagnild to direct a new choir open to both men and women.
 Wagnild would graduate from the Gettysburg Theological Seminary with a divinity degree in 1937, and would then be hired as an English professor by the college to continue directing the choir.
 After Wagnild received a master's degree from New York University in 1948, a music department was established at Gettysburg College with Wagnild as the chair.
 He received an honorary doctorate of music from Thiel College in 1972, as well as an honorary doctorate of divinity from Gettysburg College.
-Wagnild retired in 1976 after over 40 years of directing the college choir, and died in 1992.

-Today, Gettysburg College is home to the Sunderman Conservatory of Music, which was established in 2006 after the death of Gettysburg College alum F. William Sunderman in 2003.
-Sunderman, the medical director for the Manhattan Project, was a violinist who led numerous ensembles during his time at Gettysburg.
-He bequeathed a $14 million, a large library of scores and parts, and a collection of 18th and 19th century violins and bows to Gettysburg College for the conversion of its music department into a conservatory.
+Today, Gettysburg College is home to the Sunderman Conservatory of Music, which was established in 2006.
+Sunderman bequeathed $14 million, a large library of scores and parts, and a collection of 18th and 19th century violins and bows to Gettysburg College.

 The Sunderman Conservatory of Music offers a Bachelor of Arts in music and a Bachelor of Music in Performance with tracks for Voice, Keyboard, Strings, and Winds/Percussion.
 The conservatory also offers a Bachelor of Music Education with students completing all requisite classes in seven semesters and teaching in their eighth.
-A music minor is also available to students who are unable or do not wish to pursue a bachelor's degree.
-While all ensembles and entry-level music courses are open to all students, an audition is required to be a music major or minor.
-Financial aid in the form of yearly scholarships is available to conservatory students who successfully audition.

 Major ensembles include a Symphony Orchestra, a Wind Symphony and the College Choir.
 Students can also perform in the jazz band, jazz combo, as well as numerous chamber ensembles.
 The Bullets Marching Band, and ensemble of 100-120 student from within and outside the conservatory, performs every fall at home football games, and is routinely selected to perform as a part of the Collegiate Marching Band Festival in Allentown, PA.
 Students in these ensembles have opportunities to perform within the conservatory, throughout the college, and abroad with major ensembles touring nationally and internationally.

 Performance venues for the Sunderman Conservatory include Paul Recital Hall in Schmucker Hall; Christ Chapel, the college's center for religious and spiritual life; and the Majestic Theater, an 816-seat theater renovated in 2004–2005 that serves as the conservatory's main performance venue.